shirtsgroup/physical_validation/doc/simulation_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using :code:`MDAnalysis`, creating a mass vector which can be fed to
-:attr:`.SimulationData.mass` is straightforward.
+:attr:`.SystemData.mass` is straightforward.
 See the following snippet
 for an example using a GROMACS topology:
 ::